Chris3606/SadConsole_RogueLike_Info/01_getting_started.md

 Note that .NET Framework is NOT supported.

 ## Decide on a Rendering Back-End
 As outlined in the [readme](README.md#back-end-flexibility), SadConsole v9 offers support for multiple back-end renderers.
-It is possible as a library user to implement support for a custom back-end; however doing so is beyond the scope of this document.
+It is possible as a library user to implement support for a custom back-end; however doing so is beyond the scope of this article.
 Currently, the SadConsole author provides back-ends for MonoGame and SFML:
 - [SadConsole.Host.MonoGame](https://www.nuget.org/packages/SadConsole.Host.MonoGame/)
     - All other things equal, this is generally the recommended back-end for starting out.
 Simply put, it has the most users, and comes with the easiest setup and fewest caveats cross-platform.
 - [SadConsole.Host.SFML](https://www.nuget.org/packages/SadConsole.Host.SFML/)